krasun/SublimeInternetSearch/README.md

 ## Installation & configuration

 Download [Package Control](https://sublime.wbond.net/installation) and use the Package Control: Install Package command from the command palette.
-Using Package Control ensures SublimeInternetSearch will stay up to date automatically.
+Using Package Control ensures `Internet Search` will stay up to date automatically.

 ### Using Google CSE API